ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 to know their stuff, to be experts in software, and to have answers to every question.
 But this guy *didn't* have all the answers.
 In fact, he made it *very* clear that he didn't have all the answers.
-I would hop on a call with him, and it wouldn't matter if it was a one on one, a stand up with 10 or so people, or an organization-wide meeting with more than 100 people on the call, this guy had questions.
-And you would expect that these would be hard, technical questions.
+I would hop on a call with him, and it wouldn't matter if it was a one on one, a small team meeting, or an organization-wide meeting with more than 100 people on the call, this guy had questions.
+These questions, regardless of their complexity, were insightful and thought-provoking, and often sparked valuable discussions.
+His willingness to ask questions and admit when he didn’t know something created an environment where learning and growth were prioritized, and it inspired all of us to be more open-minded and feel safe to ask questions.
-The kinds of questions that a Principal would be expected to know the answer to.
-But They weren't.
-They were **fundamental** questions, really *basic* questions.
-Questions that every single person on the call should know the answer to.
-Quite frankly, they were questions that I would have been embarrassed ask.

-(brief pause)

-But I started to notice something strange.
-Sometimes, he would ask a question, and I would immediately get that gut feeling that this was really basic, that he should really know this.
-But then I would notice something really humbling; I sometimes didn't know the answer to the question either.
-I was learning just by being in the same room as him.
-The whole team was learning and growing alongside him.

-(brief pause)

 And this principal *excelled*.
 He uncovered problems that had existed on our team since it was *formed*.
-He completely revamped our developer environments into something that is much more user-friendly and easy to use.
-He refactored large chunks of some of the most confusing code in our codebase.
-And ultimately, he wound up fulfilling the role of a Principal, leading the way on large complex features, from design to helping the rest of the team implement it.
+He would ask questions like "Why is developing code so difficult?" and "What do we need to do to improve it?" and this lead to us completely revamping our developer environments into something that is much more user-friendly and easy to use.
+Or "Why is it so hard to debug our code?" and as a result, we refactored large chunks of some of the most confusing code in our codebase int something that's much more maintainable.
+He wound up fulfilling the role of a Principal, leading the way on large complex features, from design to helping the rest of the team implement it.

 In just a few months, this person went from being a "question asker" to being a "question answerer".
 And he was able to do it because he had a *genuine curiosity*.

-(super brief pause)

 He had a "Desire to Learn".